The Third Part of the Night

-The Third Part of the Night (Trzecia część nocy) is a 1971 Polish avant-garde psychological drama and horror film, set in Nazi-occupied Poland, directed by Andrzej Żuławski.
+The Third Part of the Night (Trzecia część nocy) is a 1971 Polish avant-garde psychological horror-drama film set in Nazi-occupied Poland.
+It was directed by Andrzej Żuławski.

 Plot

 The film is set during the occupation of Poland during World War II.
-The young man Michal witnesses German Nazi soldiers slaughter his wife, son and mother at their villa.
-Michal and his father avoid death by hiding in a nearby forest, from where they see the murders.
+The young man Michał witnesses German Nazi soldiers slaughter his wife, son and mother at their villa.
+Michał and his father avoid death by hiding in a nearby forest, from where they see the murders.